August 2020 - October 2020

 Interpretation and translation can be a barrier to receiving proper care at a hospital or clinic.

-Needing a translator/interpreter in a health care setting can impact refugee comfort levels when receiving care
+➯ Needing a translator in a health care setting can impact the comfort level of a patient.

 Is Visualize comprehensive enough to address health communication issues?

-This last piece of feedback led us to broaden our scope: this service can apply to all patients, not just refugees.
-Everyone should be able to feel confident in the message that's being communicated to their provider, and Visualize is accessible and easy enough to be used by all.
+^ That piece of feedback prompted us to broaden our scope: Visualize can apply to all patients, not just refugees.
+After all, everyone should be able to feel confident in what they're communicating to their provider.

 The bottom line: clinics will save money on third-party interpreter use.
 Patients have autonomy over the message that's being communicated to their provider.